 Feb 22, 2021: All the photos I’m posting in this update are historical photos.

-Avalanche risk is high right now, but for those of us who stick to groomed ski trails, the avalanche danger is minimal although there are a few trails where it could happen.
+For those of us who stick to groomed ski trails, the avalanche danger is minimal although there are a few trails where it could happen.

 Tyrwhitt experienced an avalanche in April 2012.
 The zone is approximately 200 metres past the high point if traveling south which is right at the beginning of the meadows.
 The avalanche path is very narrow, around 20-30 metres.